AlexBlandin/TranSAT/notes.md

 12 | 1m16.203s
 13 | 13m39.484s

-Transat v0.4 (v0.3 but using bitsets and taking out the old state, shrinking mem. footprint, leaving the old state in as ballast gives old timings, proving size matters for prefetching)
+Transat v0.4 (v0.3 but using bitsets and taking out the old state, shrinking mem. footprint, leaving the old state in as ballast gives v0.3 timings, proving size matters for prefetching)
  N | Time
 -----------------
  8 | 0m0.016s